LPaperSubmission/ICDE2024-Submission_SBNL-Framework/README.md

 This shared folder is for our paper submitted to ICDE 2024.

-Please contact the author for the code and data used in the submitted paper.
+Please contact the author directly (I am sure you can find our email address by reading our paper, thanks!) for the code and data used in the submitted paper.